mnot/I-D/http-proxy-problem/draft.md

 implementations do not correctly implement it, leading to dangerous situations where two ends of a HTTP connection think different protocols are being spoken.

-For example, the Expect/100-continue mechanism in HTTP/1.1 is often incorrectly implemented.
+Anothr example is the Expect/100-continue mechanism in HTTP/1.1, which is often incorrectly implemented.
 Likewise, differences in support for trailers limits protocol extensions.

-Compounding these problems is a poor understanding of HTTP's versioning strategy {{RFC2145}}, with some implementations treating HTTP/1.1 as incompatible with 1.0.

 ## Proxies and TLS

 It has become more common for Web sites to use TLS {{RFC5246}} in an attempt to avoid many of the problems above.
-More recently, many have advocated use of TLS more broadly; for example, see the EFF's HTTPS Everywhere {{https-everywhere}}
+Many have advocated use of TLS more broadly;
-program, and SPDY's default use of TLS {{I-D.mbelshe-httpbis-spdy}}.
+for example, see the EFF's HTTPS Everywhere {{https-everywhere}} program, and SPDY's default use of TLS {{I-D.mbelshe-httpbis-spdy}}.

 However, doing so engenders a few problems.